|Title Computing the genus of an algebraic curve.||Version française|

 The genus of an algebraic curve is a fundamental quantity that several

 algorithms in cryptography or computer algebra depend on.
 Computing it,

 which is often a preliminary step for other algorithms, remains difficult

-method based on a differential system of the form Y' = A(x) Y and
+in a second part, a method based on a differential system of the form Y'

-Unix workstation, a computer algebra system (Axiom or Maple), then Aldor programming language.
+Unix workstation, Axiom computer algebra system or Aldor programming language.

 3 - 4 months, possible prolongation as a doctoral thesis if desired.